hydephp/develop/blog-posts.md

 Front matter is optional, but highly recommended for blog posts.

-You can read more about the Front Matter format in the [Markdown documentation](markdown.html#front-matter).
+You can read more about the Front Matter format in the [Front Matter documentation](architecture-concepts.html#front-matter).
 Here is a quick primer:

 - Front matter is stored in a block of YAML that starts and ends with a `---` line.